Normann-BPh/BPNet-with-CUT-Tag/training_to_report/readme.md

 raw_outputs = False
 random_state = None
 ```
+# Using a scheduler.
+If you would like to use a scheduler to update the learning rate of your chosen optimizer the argument 'scheduler' needs to be added to the bpnet.fit function in the bpnet.py file of the bpnetlite package.
+We changed the following two lines:
+- add 'scheduler' as a variable after 'optimizer' in line 314
+- add 'scheduler.step(valid_loss)' in line 481; mind the correct spacing

 # Command Line Tools
 If you wish to use the command-line tool to fit and analyse the model, use the following commands after providing the paths in all json files:
 ```